RV catches fire, shuts down traffic on I-10 in West Baton Rouge

 The blaze was first spotted just before 3:30 p.m. on I-10 near LA 415.
 West Baton Rouge traffic official Ken Albarez says a motor home caught fire on the roadway.
 The blaze did not appear to be the result of a crash.

-The interstate reopened just before 6 p.m.
+The interstate fully reopened just before 6 p.m.

 No injuries have been reported at this time.